Icenium/icenium-cli/docs/man_pages/project/testing/debug.md

 * You cannot run this command on Linux systems.
 * You cannot run this command on Windows Phone devices.
+* On OS X systems, you cannot run this command for NativeScript apps.

 ### Related Commands